sociomantic-tsunami/sociomantic/Code of Conduct/Sociomantic Code of Conduct.md

 In case of uncertainty about any of the commitments or if you have witnessed a breach, please contact:
  * Your Sociomantic Team Lead / Department Head; * Your Sociomantic HR Department / Legal Department; or * The Speak Up Line, which allows confidential and anonymous reporting of an incident (as explained in the Global Whistleblowing Policy).

+## Consequences

+If an employee engages in unacceptable behavior (i.e. breach of our Code of Conduct) the company will respond with the appropriate action, up to and including dismissal.
+In the case of breaches which cross legal lines, authorities may be involved as well, resulting in appropriate actions that could go beyond dismissal.

 ## Contributions

 Have you found that something in this document is missing, incorrect or otherwise subject to constructive criticism?
 If so, please feel free to make a pull request to our Code of Conduct on GitHub or download, edit and send in the workable text document to the Sociomantic Legal Department.

 ## Versioning

-We use semantic versioning for our Sociomantic Code of Conduct and are currently at v1.1.0.
+We use semantic versioning for our Sociomantic Code of Conduct and are currently at v1.2.0.